 For example, you could only claim a deduction for $25 if you show your appreciation to your best client with a $100 bottle of bourbon.
 The other $75 is on you and your kind heart.
-But you could deduct the whole expense if you give him a $20 bottle of wine instead, because this is under the $25 limit.
+But you could deduct the whole expense if you give them a $20 bottle of wine instead, because this is under the $25 limit.
 The caveat: Be wise with your gratitude.

 This is typically the case with items that cost $4 or less.
 They're fully deductible up to $4 each as long as they bear your business name and you distribute a lot of them, such as pens you might offer to anyone who signs a contract with you.

 Meals and Entertainment Expenses

 So if you take that same client to dinner and order a $100 bottle of bourbon to enjoy with the meal instead of giving them the bottle as a gift, your deduction doubles from $25 to $50—half the purchase price.
 And you can deduct half the cost of the meal and the tip, too.

 Automobile and Transportation Expenses